+A core-periphery model describes a decentralized structure without formal central authority, yet it remains centered around a core, resulting in peripheral positions [64].
+The core is where decision-making, capital, and resources are concentrated, whereas the peripheral is typically less developed and has fewer resources [65].
+A core-periphery model is based on the ‘galactic’ structure which has been used to analyze nations, collective action, and economic development [66,67].
+The core-periphery model has been used in various fields to explain patterns of inequality and unbalanced socioeconomic development [64].
+For example, a study exploring the economic interdependence between European countries applied the core-periphery model to understand the trade imbalance between have and have-not European countries.
+Germany was described as the core of the Eurozone, whereas Greece, Italy, Portugal and Spain represented the periphery [68].

-[64] [65].[66,67].
-[64].
-[68]. core-periphery model a framework for the presentation of our findings [67].
-This model can characterize Calgary’s immigrant-serving sector as its structure is largely decentralized with no formalized central authority but nevertheless functions with a core through which both the core and periphery are informally created and yield material impacts [67].
+We draw from that literature on development and apply the core-periphery model as a framework to the immigrant-serving, public-nonprofit/private sector, in presenting our findings [67].
+This model can characterize Calgary’s immigrant-serving sector as its structure is largely decentralized with no formalized central authority.
+Nevertheless, the immigrant-serving sector functions with a core through which both the core and periphery are informally created and yield material impacts [67].
 We illustrate below how a small set of organizations and services are core, while others are peripheral.
-These findings, drawn from online spaces rather than on-the-ground , raise important questions for future empirical research.
+These findings, drawn from online spaces rather than on-the-ground environments, raise important questions for future empirical research.

-The core-periphery model is evidenced by the findings that eight SPOs conducted approximately 78% of all services for immigrants out of 16 SPOs, and only four of those eight SPOs conduct about half (52%) of all services.
-The centrality and visibility of these core players denote power dynamics within the sector, as funding and representation are concentrated amongst a small set of organizations.a handful of well-established sector in Calgary [69].
-[69].
+The core-periphery model is evidenced by the findings that eight ISOs conducted approximately 78% of all services for immigrants out of 16 ISOs, and only four of those eight ISOs conducted about half (52%) of all services.
+Further, our findings point to other actors—MSOs and EBOs specifically—that provide targeted services and programming for immigrants yet are peripheral to ISOs that are regarded as core institutions.

+The centrality and visibility of these core players denote power dynamics within the sector, as funding and representation are concentrated amongst a small set of organizations, as well as in concentrated geographies and for prioritized domains of service (as discussed further below).
+It is not surprising that a handful of well-established organizations hold more power and dominate the settlement sector in Calgary, and our study thus lends further evidence [69].
+Consequently, smaller organizations are likely to struggle to grow and develop, as they must compete with larger organizations for funding.
+Additionally, settlement patterns are shifting with newcomers settling in different locations beyond traditional settlement hubs.
+The current locations of ISOs may leave newcomers in secondary destinations without adequate access to services [69].

-Non-SPOs as peripheral organizations
+MSOs as peripheral organizations

-Meanwhile, with regards to non-SPOs, only 9% of all scanned non-SPOs were found to offer services targeting immigrants, highlighting their unfulfilled role in services that address needs based on intersectional identities of newcomers.
-Peripheral organizations are non-settlement service provider organizations (non-SPOs) that do not primarily serve newcomers and only deliver one or two of SPOs’ three priority service areas.
-Non-SPOs encompass the broader nonprofit sector and are vital to the immigrant-serving sector, but findings illustrate that they do not target immigrants with specific programming.
+Meanwhile, with regards to MSOs, only 9% of all scanned MSOs were found to offer services targeting immigrants, highlighting their unfulfilled role in services that address needs based on the intersectional identities of newcomers.
+Peripheral organizations are mainstream service organizations (MSOs) that do not primarily serve newcomers and only deliver one or two of ISOs’ three priority service areas.
+MSOs encompass the broader nonprofit sector and are vital to the immigrant-serving sector, but findings illustrate that they do not target immigrants with specific programming.

 Ethnicity-Based Organizations (EBOs) emerge as untapped resources